Key Sustainability Focus Areas

 Our approach to waste management encompasses:

-- Adherence to our waste management framework and hierarchy which are further supported by our Group-wide Environmental Policy
+• Adherence to our waste management framework and hierarchy, which is supported by our Group-wide Environmental Policy

-- Promoting recycling of general waste amongst employees through our Reduce, Reuse and Recycle (“3R”) initiative, our “Back to Earth” composting programme and our fabric recycling initiative
+• Promoting recycling of general waste amongst employees through our Reduce, Reuse and Recycle (“3R”) initiative, our “Back to Earth” composting programme, our fabric recycling initiative, and most recently, our E-Waste Recycling Drive

 OUR PERFORMANCE: